Shopify/shopify_app/README.md

 end
 ```

-update the omniauth initializer to include a custom `callback_path` e.g:
+and update the omniauth initializer to include a custom `callback_path` e.g:

 ```ruby
 provider :shopify,